kiani45/surfing_forecast/README.md

 # surfing_forecast

-a web crawler to retrive surfing forecast and generate into a html file
+A web crawler to retrive surfing forecast and generate into a html file

+Main file: fc_update.py

+Sites visited: windguru and 中央氣象局